Skip to Content

 Oak leaf pattern

-Step 2: Draw a simple leaf vein pattern on the front pillow piece using some sewer chalk.
+Step 2: Draw a simple leaf vein pattern on the front pillow using sewer chalk.

 Drawing veins on oak leaf sweater